-Block 18 is located in the Angolan offshore, 140 km northeast of Luanda.
+Block 18 is located in the Angolan offshore, 160 kilometers northwest of Luanda.
 Eight discoveries were made in this block, of which the fields Galio, Cromio, Cobalto, Paladio, and Plutonio make up the first producing development known as Greater Plutonio.
 Platina, one of the other field in this block was approved by the Concessionaire in December 2018 and it is the next development of the this block.

-The Greater Plutonio development plays a major role in BP’s portfolio.
-Development drilling began in 2005 and the project came on-stream in the 1 October, 2007.
-BP and SSI are the developments shareholders.
+The Greater Plutonio development plays a major role in bp’s portfolio.
+Development drilling began in 2005 and the project came on-stream in 1 October, 2007. bp and SSI are the developments shareholders.
 Production is based on a spread-moored FPSO 1.75 million barrel capacity vessel, a subsea production system with intelligent well technology, and water and gas injection wells.
-Manifolds, flowlines and risers connect the wells to the FPSO for export to trading tankers via a remote offloading system.
+Manifolds, flow-lines and risers connect the wells to the FPSO for export to trading tankers via a remote offloading system.
 Gas is able to be exported to the Angola LNG scheme or re-injected into the reservoirs.
-The major contractors were KBR, responsible for EPCM, Hyundai Heavy Industries in Ulsan, South Korea, which built the FPSO hull and topsides, Stolt/Technip in Paris, who supplied the umbilicals, risers and flowlines (URF), and FMC Kongsberg in Norway, which has supplied the subsea production system (SPS).
+The major contractors were KBR, responsible for EPCM, Hyundai Heavy Industries in Ulsan, South Korea, which built the FPSO hull and topsides, Stolt/Technip in Paris, who supplied the umbilicals, risers and flow-lines (URF), and FMC Kongsberg in Norway, which has supplied the subsea production system (SPS).

 Area: 5,000 sq. kilometres

 Fields: The Greater Plutonio development, some 160 kilometres offshore, consists of five fields: Cobalto, Plutonio, Paladio, Cromio and Galio.
 Platina is the next development of the block.